BLACK FRIDAY SALE

 Cash basis accounting recognizes revenues when cash is received and expenses when cash is paid.
 This can lead to an inaccurate representation of a company's financial health, as it does not account for revenue earned but not yet received or expenses incurred but not yet paid.

-As a result, a company's financial statements may not accurately reflect its true financial position, making it difficult to assess its performance.
+As a result, a company's financial statements may not accurately reflect its true financial position compared to the picture painted when an accrual basis is used, meaning that, on the whole, it is difficult to assess its performance.

 Not compliant with GAAP

-Cash basis accounting does not adhere to the Generally Accepted Accounting Principles (GAAP), widely recognized accounting standards that govern financial reporting in the US.
+Cash basis accounting does not adhere to the GAAP, widely recognized accounting standards that govern financial reporting in the US.

 Most businesses are required to follow GAAP, especially if they are publicly traded or seeking investment.
 Using cash basis accounting can limit a company's ability to attract investors or secure financing, as it may not provide a comprehensive and accurate picture of the business's financial health.